framely/community/docs/index.md

 title: OpenCUI
 hero:
   name: ChatGPT for your user-facing product
-  tagline: Designed from the ground up for the era of LLMs to help every user get value from your application, as if they are power users.
+  tagline: Help every user get value from your application, as if they are power users.
   actions:
     - theme: brand
       text: Start to Build